 Nurseries in Botswana

-Preschool is not compulsory in Botswana, but many options are available.
+Preschool is not compulsory in the country, but many options are available.
 Parents can find private childcare and daycare centres easily if they live in Gaborone or other large towns and cities.
 When selecting a nursery, expats may focus their search in areas and suburbs close to their accommodation.

 Many nurseries are independent, some are faith-based or follow a Montessori approach.
 Several international schools offer a crèche and preschool, as well as primary and high school education.